MolCrafts/molpy/docs/tutorial/frame.md

     attribC =  [1, 2, 3] # list or np.array
 )
 ```
-::: NOTE
+!!! note

     Those objects such as `Atom`, `Bond` etc. is called `Item`.
 Again, all those trivial classes don't even need to be created by us manually.

 To record topological information, `DynamicFrame` initiaizes a `Topology` object. `Topology` is a graph structure and each node is the atom ID of the `Atom` item.
 The edge is the bond ID of the `Bond` item.
 Similarly, we can take the unique three-body or four-body ID from the topology as the angle and dihedral. `DynamicFrame` has dict of `Bond`, `Angle`, and `Dihedral`(maybe `Improper` in the future).
 The key is the ID of the item and the value is the item itself.
 So when you add a bond to the frame, following things will happen: